Bounds for twists of $\rm GL(3)$ $L$-functions: Treatment of

 where

 by noting that

-Now it remains to estimate $\Sigma$.
+Now it remains to treat the sum $\Sigma$.
 Opening the square and interchanging the order of summations, we find

 Our next step is to apply Poisson summation to the $n$-sum.
-To this end, one can insert an nonnegative smooth function $F$ which is supported on, say $[1/2,3]$, and constantly $1$ on $[1,2]$, into the $n$-sum.
+To this end, by a smooth dyadic partition of unity, one can insert an nonnegative smooth function $F(x)$ which is supported on, say $[1/2,3]$, and constantly $1$ on $[1,2]$, into the $n$-sum.